NDAK17000U Collaborative Computing (CollComp)

 The course in Collaborative Computing introduces research on Computer Supported Cooperative Work (CSCW) and has two main focuses 1) to study collaboration and 2) to design collaborative technologies.
 Collaboration is everywhere and techniques and methods can be used for several domains including open source development, open hardware collaboration, healthcare, gaming, research & development etc.

 The course contains advanced research-based themes and topics from contemporary CSCW research and includes (but not limited to) articulation work, dependencies, coordination, awareness, common information spaces, information infrastructures, and knowledge sharing.

 The course has three parts:

 - Theoretical understanding of the CSCW research domain.

 - Explain central concepts in CSCW research.

 - Analyse a collaborative practice and the use of collaborative technologies by applying the theoretical concepts from CSCW.

-- Participate competently in globally distributed collaboration by acting pro-actively in terms of making the collaboration function and using collaborative technologies.
+- Participate competently in globally distributed collaboration and using collaborative technologies.